jakimfett/k8s-factory/doc/design.md

 ## Implementation Details

 ### Aggregator Metrics
-The aggregator service is instrumented with Prometheus metrics using the `prometheus` and `prometheusx` Rust crates.
+The aggregator service is instrumented with Prometheus metrics using the `prometheus` and `lazy_static` Rust crates.
 It exposes:

 - Request counters by endpoint (`aggregator_requests_total`)
-- Response time histograms by echo server (`aggregator_response_time_ms`)
+- Response time histograms by echo server (`aggregator_response_time_ms`) with buckets from 5ms to 1000ms

 ### Service Discovery
 Prometheus uses Docker socket access to automatically discover and monitor echo servers: